ljvmiranda921/ljvmiranda921.github.io/life/_posts/2023-01-10-five-years.md

 learned to curate what I consume.
 This led to some practices I developed over
 time:
 - **Have a backlog of ideas.** I use [Github Issues](https://github.com/ljvmiranda921/ljvmiranda921.github.io/issues) to keep track of random ideas I come across from time to time.
-I'm also liberal in closing Issues I don't find interesting anymore.
+I'm also liberal in closing issues I don't find interesting anymore.
 - **Use RSS Readers and Twitter Lists.** I use [Inoreader](https://inoreader.com) to curate the content I consume from the internet.
 The same goes for Twitter and Mastodon.
 Sometimes,